mcx-lab/ros_pybullet_rl2/README.md

 - Limitation:

         - Training can only be done in 1 environment (thread) at a time because of the nature of ROS.

+- Future Work:

+        - DAgger training is still unready as we are unsure that how we should input the n_timesteps variable in *ros_pybullet_rl2/config/omnirobot_training_params.yaml*.
+As of now, DAgger training will not complete with all the n_timesteps value we have tried.
+We found out that DAgger training is outputing expert data instead of trained model and we can not validate the performance at the end of this FYP.
+We can put more focus on studying how to conduct a proper DAgger training with the correct variable in the future.

+        - Video of Teacher Student networks that can be implemented with this framework in the future: https://youtu.be/TWx7LmiOyzA?t=1896

 The main Reinforcement Learning training code is [here](https://github.com/mcx-lab/ros_pybullet_rl2/blob/master/src/ros_pybullet_rl2/ros_pybullet_rl2.py)
+The main Imitation Learning code is [here](https://github.com/mcx-lab/ros_pybullet_rl2/tree/gail/src/ros_pybullet_rl2)

 ## Installation of ros_pybullet_rl2